-- In Settings, select the Sharing section on the left.
+In Settings, select the Sharing section on the left.

 - Give the new shareable calendar link a name.
 We recommend assigning the name of the user or user group as the calendar link name, so it’s easy to identify and remember which calendar link is assigned to a person or group.

 - In the Calendars Shared section, use the drop-down box to select All calendars or Selected calendars:

-- If you choose All calendars, the calendar link will allow access to all sub-calendars.
+- If you choose All calendars, the shareable link will allow access to all sub-calendars.
 You’ll set one permission which will apply globally to all the calendars.

 - If you choose Selected calendars, you can then choose individually whether to include or not include each sub-calendar.
 You will set the permission for each sub-calendar separately.

 - Once you have selected the calendar(s) and permission(s), click on Save.
-A new calendar link will be automatically generated and will be listed with the other calendar links in Settings > Sharing.
+A new shareable link will be automatically generated and will be listed with all shareable links, users, and groups in Settings > Sharing.
 Shareable links are indicated by the green link icon.

 Delete existing links